Whistleblowing

 Whistleblowing disclosures

-What is ‘Whistleblowing’?
+What is ‘whistleblowing’?

 You can raise whistleblowing concerns with the FRC in certain circumstances (see below).
 However, it is only an employment tribunal that can decide whether or not a disclosure is protected under the Act.
-The FRC does not have the power to decide whether a disclosure is protected, or to intervene in employment relations, and we cannot provide legal advice.
+The FRC does not have the power to decide whether a disclosure is protected, or to intervene in employment relations, and it cannot provide legal advice.

-Should you have concerns regarding breaches of the Modern Slavery Act, you should contact the Comptroller & Auditor General and more information on how to do that can be found on the NAO website.
+Should you have concerns regarding breaches of the Modern Slavery Act, you should contact the Comptroller & Auditor General.
+More information on how to do that can be found

 • the independent oversight of the regulation of the accountancy and actuarial professions;

-How should I raise a whistleblowing concern?
+How should you raise a whistleblowing concern?

 If you raise your concerns with the FRC instead of your employer, your disclosure will be protected provided you: